-Making the case for managed IT services
+Making the case for outsourcing IT to a managed services provider

 Globalization and cybersecurity threats fuel this growing trend